copernicus-mogley/zkav.club/README.md

 We work with open-source and decentralized tech communities to document themselves without giving up privacy.

-Through workshops, event recording, and practical AV documentation, communities keep their own record and return it to a shared archive others can build on.
+Through workshops, event recording, and practical AV documentation, communities keep their own record.

+The recordings return to a shared archive others can build on.

 People.
 Stories.
 Tools.